runm717123/bios-ui/.github/instructions/base-instruction.instructions.md

 - just display the code snippet, and display description only when asked

 # Code Structure
+this codebase is a monorepo, the code is organized into apps and packages:
 /apps/* : runnable apps
-/apps/storybook: Storybook app for the React UI components /apps/svelte-docs : Svelte documentation app

-/packages/* : reusable packages
+/apps/storybook: Storybook app for the React UI components /apps/svelte-docs : Svelte documentation app /packages/* : reusable packages
 /packages/core: Core style and shared utilities /packages/basic: React UI components